wiktord2000/Service-Assistant/README.md

 9. Enjoy it!

 > **:exclamation: Note: You don't have to create new account :exclamation:**<br/>
-> I recommend you to use created account with mocked data using following credentials:<br/>
+> I recommend you to use the account with mocked data using following credentials:<br/>
 > **Login:** <code>wiktor</code><br/>
 > **Password:** <code>qweqweqwe</code>